Kazuya Mishima: Devil persona and voice actors

-Kazuya's devil persona was created to meet Bandai Namco's request for more unrealistic characters in Tekken, such as Kuma, in contrast with the Virtua Fighter fighting series.
+Kazuya's devil persona was created to meet Namco's request for more unrealistic characters in Tekken, such as Kuma, in contrast with the Virtua Fighter fighting series.
 Devil Kazuya is unlockable as an alternate skin for Kazuya in the first game, though he appears as a separate character for Tekken 2 and Tekken Tag Tournament, including for a turn-based RPG game Namco X Capcom with similar moves to Kazuya.
 Kazuya's devil form represents a common element in fantasy but it stands out due to its being related to his genes, most notably Jin's own devil.
 The parallelism between Kazuya and Jin's devils were compared with the protagonists from the Star Wars films, Darth Vader and Luke Skywalker, respectively.

 The Devil fights with a laser, Inferno (インフェルノ, Inferuno) (also known as Devil Blaster (デビルブラスター, Debiru Burasutā)), through his staff and a pair of wings were added later in the game's production.
 He was made more powerful, with his ten-hit combo easily taking down enemies.
 Realizing how powerful the character had become, Namco decided to balance his moves before the game's release.
 The devil form is said to be based on Go Nagai's manga Devilman, where main character Akira Fudo develops a similar appearance.
 Although Kazuya's devil persona had first appeared as a single character, in Tekken 4 he was removed from the cast; according to Harada, Kazuya (unlike Jin) embraced the powers of the devil.
 In homage to Tekken: Blood Vengeance, Kazuya's devil form from the film was added as an alternate version of the character for Tag Tournament 2.

 From the first Tekken to Tag Tournament, Kazuya has been voiced by Jōji Nakata.
 For the film Tekken: Blood Vengeance, writer Dai Satō added Jin and Kazuya as "visual eye-candy" similar to the Williams sisters (Nina and Anna).
 Satō wanted the pairs to be played together in the spin-off game Tekken Tag Tournament 2, which relies on two-person teams.
 The story about the cursed Shin Kamiya is meant to give the audience the negative side of the Devil Gene which kills people experimented on and only Kazuya and his son are able to control it.
 The fight between Kazuya, Jin and Heihachi proved to be the most difficult part to make since it is used three motion captures and the choreography was difficult to adapt.
 Japanese voice actor Masanori Shinohara enjoyed Kazuya's role in the Tekken CGI film, and hoped his fans would see him in action.
 Shinohara said that Kazuya is a character the fandom enjoys due to his cruel demeanor.